Dr. S. Banu MD, PhD., DM. Dr. CN Manjunath MD, Jabir NR M’sc, Dr. Narasimha Setty2 MD, Dr. CS Gururaj3 M’sc., Ph.D.

 Journal Article: Diabetes and Vascular Disease Research 03/2010; 7:82.

-In management of metabolic syndrome and type 2 diabetes the role of diet is important.
-Indian diet contains large amount of sugar & starches that set off unpredictable blood sugar fluctuations,
+In the management of metabolic syndrome and type 2 diabetes, the role of diet is important.
+Indian diet contains a large amount of sugar & starches that set off unpredictable blood sugar fluctuations,

 increasing the risk of diabetic complications.
-The aim is study the effect of Mulberry tea as it is known to contains 1-deoxynojirimycin (DNJ), a potent glycosidase inhibitor and has been
+The aim is to study the effect of Mulberry tea as it is known to contain 1-deoxynojirimycin (DNJ), a potent glycosidase inhibitor and has been

 hypothesized to suppress abnormally high postprandial blood glucose levels.

 The study is designed in follow-up diabetic patients, 20 diabetics as controls were given plain tea, and 28 patients were given mulberry tea containing DNJ to measure effect based on FBS and